lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-An update of the binding is also necessary, since otherwise the Zephyr generator does not produce any output.
+An update of the binding is also necessary since otherwise Zephyr's generator won't produce any output:

 `dts/bindings/custom-cells-a.yaml`
 ```yaml